mathjax/MathJax-docs/web/components/misc.rst

 typesetting expressions in the page.
 Normally, MathJax will typeset all the expressions in one pass over the page.
-When there are many expressions in your document, that can take a significant amount of time, and cause a noticable delay before the mathematics becomes available.
+When there are many expressions in your document, that can take a significant amount of time, and cause a noticeable delay before the mathematics becomes available.

 With the `lazy` extension, MathJax will only typeset expressions when